aftab0575/DJ-App-Projucer/README.md

 # Otodecks - Advanced DJ Application

 ## Project Overview
-Otodecks is a DJ application developed as part of a course assignment.
+Otodecks is a DJ application developed for a fiver client.
 This project extends the basic functionality by introducing a custom deck control component and a music library component.
 The new features enhance the usability of the application, allowing users to manipulate audio tracks creatively and manage a music library efficiently.

 ## Features